Peabody (part of Salem in 1692)

 Boxford is now called home to about 8,000 people

-Shortly afterward, James Stevens, a deacon of the local church and lieutenant in the militia, sent for the “afflicted girls” of Salem Village to name the witch he believed was afflicting his sister Mary Fitch, much like Joseph Ballard had done in Andover in September.
+Shortly afterward, James Stevens, a local church deacon and lieutenant in the militia, sent for the “afflicted girls” of Salem Village to name the witch he believed was afflicting his sister Mary Fitch, much like Joseph Ballard had done in Andover in September.
 When Mary Fitch, who was deathly ill, was visited by the “afflicted girls,” they named Rebecca Dike, Esther Elwell, and 15-year-old Abigail Rowe as the witches who had caused her illness.

 Today, Gloucester is an important center of the fishing industry and a popular summer destination.
 It’s called home to a population of almost 29,000 people.